gabrielguerrero/ngrx-traits/README.md

 });
 ```

-And to change our effect, it needs to use the selectFilter selector to get the filter params of the search:
+And to change our effect, it needs to use the selectProductsFilter selector to get the filter params of the search:
 #### products.effects.ts

 ```ts